 Most basic displays use LED’s (light-emitting diodes) or LCD’s (liquid crystal displays).
 These give you an indication that the system is armed or disarmed, and the zone numbers for any faulted areas. beyond that, they usually aren’t designed to give much detailed information.

-More advanced functions require the use of full-function keypads, often reffered to as "alpha", “deluxe”, or “enhanced” keypads.
+More advanced functions require the use of full-function alarm system keypads, often referred to as "alpha", “deluxe”, or “enhanced” keypads.

 These will usually look better than standard keypads, and have larger alphanumeric displays capable of showing customizable zone descriptors and other information.